 If you don’t know how to install WordPress or how to create a blog, you must read my tutorial about How to create a WordPress website within 5 Minutes and How to earn money with the blog.
-I also suggest you take this complete WordPress learning course from Udemy.
-When you don’t want to spend the time to setup your WordPress website, you can hire a freelance WordPress developer from any one of the Top Freelance websites like Freelancer or Fiverr.
+When you don’t want to spend the time to set up your WordPress website, you can hire a freelance WordPress developer from any one of the Top Freelance websites like Freelancer or Fiverr.

 How to Configure WordPress settings

 Login to your WordPress dashboard.
-Hover to Settings option in the left menu.
+Hover to the Settings option on the left menu.
 You will see available settings.
-Below screenshot shows my website settings.
-You will see only first six options.
-Remaining options came from the plugins.
-Remember, only the user with Administrator user role will have access to Settings.
+The below screenshot shows my website settings.
+You will see only the first seven options.
+The remaining options came from the plugins.
+Remember, only the user with the Administrator user role will have access to Settings.

 General Settings will help you to add your site title, tagline, date, time, URL and much more.